 Each electric bus is expected to cost $667,000.
 Metro is committing $1,537,050 to this project which covers the cost of three of its regular diesel buses.
 The Low-No grant funding will provide the additional $1,278,950 necessary to purchase the new electric buses.

 Buses are expected to hit the streets in September of 2020.

 Metro has always been firmly committed to finding new and different ways to reduce our carbon footprint.
-Metro was the first transit system in Wisconsin to introduce hybrid-electric buses.
-We also use ultra-low sulfur diesel fuel, and our facility currently runs on 37 percent Green Power.
+In 2007, Metro was the first transit system in Wisconsin to introduce hybrid-electric buses.
+All Metro buses also run on ultra-low sulfur diesel fuel.

 In 2016, Mayor Paul Soglin named electric buses as a major element in the City’s sustainability plans and directed Metro to focus on introducing electric buses into its fleet.
 The Mayor set a goal of making 50 percent of our buses zero-emission by 2035.

 To achieve this goal, Metro and the City of Madison has partnered with Madison Gas and Electric.
 MGE has committed to provide not only their technical expertise, but also local share funding for new charging infrastructure to ensure the most cost effective and efficient use of this new type of vehicle power.

 Metro Transit has also partnered with the Center for Transportation and the Environment (CTE) to develop the winning proposal and will work with CTE to deploy the buses.
 CTE is a non-profit engineering firm whose mission is to move U.S. manufactured, clean transportation technologies into the marketplace.
 CTE’s involvement in these projects minimizes the risks associated with deploying advanced technology buses and ensures the most efficient operation of these buses.